dayanruben/app-platform/docs/index.md

 ## Overview

-App Platform is built on top of several all frameworks.
+App Platform is built on top of several other frameworks.
 While all of them are optional, they help significantly to recommended best practices.

 ### Module Structure